The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Introduction

-Confusingly, the then-head of Google Brain, Dr. Zoubin Ghahramani, a Google VP, \href{https://twitter.com/ZoubinGhahrama1/status/1512203509646741507?t=9kyvWT0gCXQ5coWCG7LvsA}{\blue{tweeted}} on April 7, 2022 \cite{ZoubinTweet} ``Google stands by this work published in Nature on ML for Chip Design, which has been independently replicated, open-sourced, and used in production at Google," apparently referring to reproduction by another Google team (Sergio Guadarrama's), and without specifying what aspects were reproduced.
-Google engineers updated the open-source release \cite{CT} many times since, filling in some missing pieces but not all \cite{ISPD2023}.
-A single chip-design example was added to \cite{CT} but wouldn't have been sufficient even if it showed a clear win for Google's RL code (it didn't \cite{ISPD2023}).
-Apparently, the only openly claimed independent (outside Google) reproduction of techniques in \cite{Nature} was developed in Fall 2022 by UCSD researchers~\cite{ISPD2023}.\footnote{ Efforts by Prof. Andrew B. Kahng at UCSD were praised by Dr. Jeff Dean (the most senior author of the Nature paper~\cite{Nature} and then a Google SVP) in his recorded Dec 2, 2022 workshop keynote~\cite{JD}.
-Additional disclosures: as UCSD efforts were starting, Prof. Kahng publicly stated \cite{IEEESpectrum} that he was Reviewer \#3 of \cite{Nature}.
-In the 1990s, Prof. Kahng supervised the doctoral dissertation of the author of this note on large-scale VLSI placement at UCLA.} They had to reverse-engineer key components missing from \cite{CT} and completely reimplement the Simulated Annealing (SA) baseline \cite{ISPD2023} since none was provided in \cite{CT}.
-Google released no TPU chip design blocks used in \cite{Nature} (nor sanitized equivalents), ruling out full external reproduction of results.
-So, the UCSD team shared \cite{MP} their experiments on modern, public chip designs: SA and commercial EDA tools beat Google RL code \cite{CT}.
+Confusingly, the then-head of Google Brain, Dr. Zoubin Ghahramani, a Google VP, \href{https://twitter.com/ZoubinGhahrama1/status/1512203509646741507?t=9kyvWT0gCXQ5coWCG7LvsA}{\blue{tweeted}} on April 7, 2022 \cite{ZoubinTweet} ``Google stands by this work published in Nature on ML for Chip Design, which has been independently replicated, open-sourced, and used in production at Google,'' apparently referring to reproduction by another Google team (Sergio Guadarrama's), and without specifying what aspects were reproduced.
+Google engineers updated their open source \cite{CT} many times since, filling in some missing pieces but not all \cite{ISPD2023}.
+A single open-source chip-design example was added to \cite{CT}, but results on it were neither sufficient nor clearly supportive of Google's RL code \cite{ISPD2023}.
+Apparently, the only openly claimed independent (of Google) reproduction of techniques in \cite{Nature} was developed in Fall 2022 by UCSD researchers~\cite{ISPD2023}.\footnote{ Efforts by Prof. Andrew B. Kahng at UCSD were praised by Dr. Jeff Dean (the most senior author of the Nature paper~\cite{Nature} and then a Google SVP) in his recorded Dec 2, 2022 workshop keynote~\cite{JD}.
+When UCSD efforts were starting, Prof. Kahng publicly stated \cite{IEEESpectrum} that he was Reviewer \#3 of \cite{Nature}.
+In the 1990s, Prof. Kahng supervised the doctoral dissertation of the author of this meta-analysis on large-scale VLSI placement at UCLA.} They reverse-engineered key components missing from \cite{CT} and completely reimplemented the Simulated Annealing (SA) baseline \cite{ISPD2023} absent in \cite{CT}.
+Google released no proprietary TPU chip design blocks used in \cite{Nature} (nor sanitized equivalents), ruling out full external reproduction of results.
+So, the UCSD team shared \cite{MP} their experiments on modern public chip designs: SA and commercial EDA tools outperformed the Google RL code \cite{CT}.